Blancpain and Swatch tease a collaboration launching this week

 In an Instagram post published just yesterday, the launch date was finally unveiled, and it’s sooner than you might think.
 According to Swatch and Blancpain, the collab is set to launch on 9 September 2023.

-Whilst we don’t have much detail on where the collab will drop in Thailand this Saturday, according to the Swatch Thailand website, it looks like it will be available here.
+Whilst we don’t have official details on where the collaboration will drop in Singapore this Saturday, the ION Orchard Singapore outpost has a display and a mysterious yellow case under an image of the campaign, indicating that the watches might be available there.
 According to various sources, Blancpain x Swatch will only release in Swatch stores where the yellow case was delivered and is displayed in the window.
 Whilst it may appear in Blancpain boutiques too, these will be for display only.

 Stay tuned as we too ponder at the edge of our seats — and see you in the queue.